 Ship Specific Tips:

 26. On deck 14, go AFT past all the cabins, walk out the door to overlook the Aqua Theater pool.
 This is a neat way to see the show and to simply get a new perspective of the ship.

-27. Don’t make a reservations for the Aqua Show on the first night out of Florida as the seas tend to be rough.
-You might get your show cancelled.
+27. Don’t make reservations for the Aqua Show on the first night out of Florida as the seas tend to be rough.
+You might get your show canceled.
 They will rebook, but you might not get your preferred time.

 If you sit in the first 5 rows, you will get wet.

 28. Make show reservations online prior to sailing to guarantee a seat.
 You don’t want to miss a show!
 Ten minutes prior to show time the staff will allow cruisers without reservations to find seats, based on availability.
 This is only on the newer ships.

 Book your shows around your shore excursions.
 Also, just because you have reservations, doesn’t mean you have to use it.
 They can be rescheduled based upon availability.

 Arrive 30 minutes prior to show times to get a good seat.
 If you arrive late, your group may not be able to sit together.
 You must arrive prior to 10 minutes of showtime or your seat can be given away.

 29. Families should take part in the carnival which will occur on one of the sea days.
 There will be games, face painting, popcorn, clowns and other fun stuff for kids on the boardwalk.